Operating Rules of the Commission for the Control of INTERPOL’s Files

 Preamble

-The Commission for the Control of INTERPOL’s Files (“the Commission”); Having regard to the Statute of the Commission (hereinafter referred to as “the Statute”), which entered into force on 11 March 2017, and in particular Articles 3 and 25(1) of the Statute; Adopts the following Operating Rules on 1 February 2019 which replace the Commission’s Operating Rules that entered into force on 28 March 2017.
+The Commission for the Control of INTERPOL’s Files ("the Commission"), Having regard to the Statute of the Commission ("the Statute"), which entered into force on 11 March 2017 and was amended on 27 November 2025, and in particular Articles 3 and 25(1) of the Statute, Adopts, on 26 March 2026, the following Operating Rules, which replace the Commission’s Operating Rules that entered into force on 27 June 2024.

 Rule 1: Incompatible activities